 This information is provided to help you prepare for your backpacking experience with Camp Perkins' Ridges Wilderness Ministry.
 Most of this information is about the correct equipment and clothing to bring for your trip, and there is a lot!
 If you do not have something, it should not keep you from going on a trip with Ridges!
-We encourage you to avoid buying expensive new gear, unless you know this is going to be a lifelong passion!
 If you need some gear, we will work with you to find the correct equipment so that you are able to experience God's Creation in a comfortable and safe manner!
-We have equipment that you may borrow, or we may be able to talk you through some appropriate solutions.
+We have equipment that you may borrow or we may be able to talk you through some appropriate solutions.
 If you have any questions, please do not hesitate to contact camp about your concerns.